Arshstark/Prediction-of-Wine-Quality/README.md

 # Steps included in this project:

--Importing Lib
+- Importing Lib
--Loading Data
+- Loading Data
--Understanding Data
+- Understanding Data
--Missing Values
+- Missing Values
--Exploring Variables(Data Anylasis)
+- Exploring Variables(Data Anylasis)
--Feature Selection
+- Feature Selection
--Proportion of Good vs Bad Wines
+- Proportion of Good vs Bad Wines
--Preparing Data for Modelling
+- Preparing Data for Modelling
--Applying different models
+- Applying different models
--Choosing right model
+- Choosing right model
--Hurray you just completed the task !
+- Hurray you just completed the task !

 # CHEERS!
 Feel free to drop a star if you like it.